 Getting started with Microsoft Certifications

-Microsoft Certification exams cover a variety of technologies and roles
+Microsoft Certifications exams cover a variety of technologies and roles

 - Microsoft Azure

 Pick the track that is right for your skills and experience or, if you are new to the technology, pick the area you think you would like to work in.
 Then go check out the learning path for that track.

 All tracks have a fundamentals exam, then have higher level exams leading up to expert level.
 You don’t need to take all the exams in a track (unless you want to) its best to focus on the ones that are most relevant to your work.

 If you have never taken certification exams before we recommend starting with the fundamentals exam in your track, even if your knowledge is at a higher level.
 This will help you to get familiar with the process of getting certified, which will give you confidence to move on to the more complex certifications.

 Also there are no prerequisites or exam requirements to sit the fundamentals exams (this means there is no requirement for you to have passed any other exams in order to sit the exam)

 Find a study group

 If you ask around, or search on Twitter or LinkedIn you should easily find a study group for the exam you are looking to take – getting connected with people in the relevant community (who can also be found via Twitter or LinkedIn) will also help you locate study groups and other useful resources.
 If you can’t find a study group, then use the learning resources provided by Microsoft themselves as shown in the ‘prepare’ section below.